MrCirca/ansible-drbd-proxmox/README.md

 It's a playbook that automates Proxmox and DRBD9 installation with Ansible on two or more nodes.
 The two roles of playbook follow the official documentation of DRBD9 and Proxmox.

-In group_vars folder you can set a disk( **/dev/sdX**) or a list of disks which are the physical volumes of volume group.
+In group_vars folder, you can set a disk( **/dev/sdX**) or a list of disks which are the physical volumes of volume group.
 ```yaml
 ---
 drbd_disks: